surianoa/ProjectEuler/README.md

 My code solutions to problems from https://projecteuler.net/archives

-The problem number and the date coded can be found in a comment at the top of each class
+The problem number, link to problem page and the date coded can be found in a comment at the top of each class